-It’s finally Michigan summer.
-And after what we’ve gone through the past fifteen months, summer has a special meaning this year.
-It feels hopeful and restorative.
-Green is the color or life, nature, renewal and energy.
-The color green is also associated with fertility, growth and harmony.
+Michigan summer feels hopeful and restorative.
+Green is the color of life, nature, renewal, and energy.
+The color green is also associated with fertility, growth, and harmony.
 Blue stands for serenity, stability, inspiration, wisdom, and health.
 So, what better place to explore than Pure Michigan now that summer is here with all its shades of green and blue?

 What better place to recover from what ails you?

-The winter of 2020 was long (to say the least).
-And spring is always a mixed message of warmer days and sleet in the Midwest.
-But part of Michigan’s charm is that blaze of blue sky after a stretch of gray days.
-The contrast of technicolor after sepia.
+Our winter was long; spring is always a mixed message of warmer days and sleet in the Midwest.
+But part of Michigan’s charm is that blaze of blue sky after a stretch of gray days—the contrast of technicolor after sepia.

 The Greening of Michigan Summer